-Note that our separation drive is fundamentally different from that of [2, 4].
+Note that our separation drive is fundamentally different from those of [4], [24].
 While the latter simulates repulsion from visible flockmates, ours simulates repulsion from the "cluster" of flockmates following the same reference bird.
 In addition, rather than resulting in changes in speed and direction, our drive results is selecting a new reference bird.